Welcome to PROJECT SEARCH Coeur d'Alene

 - Pass drug screening and felony check and have up-to-date immunizations

-- Be independent with personal hygiene, toileting and feeding skills
+- Be independent about personal hygiene, toileting and feeding skills

 - Have previous work experience (including school, volunteer or paid work)